zhiyaoxie/zhiyaoxie.github.io/_pages/about.md

 * Our research topics are highly cross-disciplinary.
 You are expected to master deep knowledge on algrotihm/programming, machine learning, EDA, VLSI design, etc after you graduate.
 I believe all these directions are in high demand in job market nowadays.

-* Our lab currently has a small number of students with enough research resources.
+* Our lab has a small number of students with enough research resources.
 Therefore, you can get hands-on supervision from advisor during your Ph.D. study.
 This could be very helpful when starting your research.

 Post-Doc Recruitment
 ======
-We are also looking for Post-Docs in computer architecture/circuit design/VLSI/EDA directions, especially AI-chip development.
-Funding secured if you got Ph.D. from Universities in QS Top 100 or in Hong Kong.
+* We are also looking for Post-Docs in computer architecture/circuit design/VLSI/EDA directions, especially AI-chip development.
+We need you got Ph.D. from Universities in QS Top 100 or in Hong Kong.
 Do not hesitate to contact me for more information!